poezio/poezio/doc/source/keys.rst

 MultiUserChat List tab input keys
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-These keys work only in the MultiUserChat List tab (obtained with /list <server>).
+These keys work only in the MultiUserChat List tab (obtained with :term:`/list`).

 **Up**: Go up one row.